Axual/terraform-provider-axual/docs/resources/application.md

 # axual_application (Resource)

-An application represents anything that is responsible for producing and/or consuming data on a stream, whether it is a Java or .NET app or a connector.
+An application represents anything that is responsible for producing and/or consuming data on a topic, whether it is a Java or .NET app or a connector.

 ## Limitations
 Axual Terraform Provider only supports Custom Application Type.
 Connector Application Type will be supported in the future.
 To use Connector Application Type please use the Self Service UI.
 Read more: https://docs.axual.io/axual/2023.2/self-service/application-management.html#custom-vs-connector